angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/01-basics.md

 forget how to navigate certain situations.
 This is fine, this is learning, learning is good.

-This is true for any game, format, deck that you need to put the reps in.
+This is true for any game, format, or deck that you need to put the reps in.
 For many people this may be harder than it sounds.
 You might have family commitments or a busy work life and thus you only really get to indulge in one Legacy event a month.
 This is fine, you can work with it.
 Even if you only have